 As an example, Eddie Lampert, the former Sears CEO, was criticized for many years for focusing exclusively on shareholder benefit while ignoring the needs of both employees and customers.

 In the wake of the bankruptcy the company suffered, a lawsuit was launched against Lampert for repayment of “billions of dollars of value looted” from Sears.

 Under poor leadership, communication is dismal and too often, critical information is unclear or completely absent.

 Disagreements and misunderstandings become common and nobody’s certain of what the goals are, let alone how to best achieve them.

-A leader doesn’t need to be the one organizing and sharing updates and information.
+Harv believes that a leader doesn’t need to be the one organizing and sharing updates and information.

-Communication style may cause huge problems too.
+Communication style, says Harv, may cause huge problems too.